microsoft/XmlNotepad/docs/XmlNotepadDesign.md

 ## Conclusion

-hope you enjoy the all new XML Notepad.
+I hope you enjoy the all new XML Notepad.
 Feedback and suggestions are welcome, just use the github issues list.
 Pull requests are also welcome, in fact, a number of good pull requests have already been merged.
 Thanks to all who are helping to make XML notepad a great tool!